engagepy/engagepy/README.md

 > Most importantly, if you undertake even a few of these steps then you have the calling to code.
 It is a bug to eliminate bugs, no way to learn bests; diving right in!

-> Since this is my first readme.MD, I hope to keep a connect with it.
-So I am leaving my future goals below.
-I'll update them as I progress.
+> My programming goals are listed below.
+I update them as I progress.

 - [x] Finish Python Beginners Course
 - [x] Learn Terminal and Github